Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism

 Each STeP stream has a \emph{rank} which is determined by the dimensionality of the corresponding tensor(s) in the stream.
 A rank-$N$ stream with a data type \texttt{T} is a stream of zero or more N-dimensional tensors of \texttt{T} and has a shape $[D_N,\cdots,D_1,D_0]$.
+Throughout the remainder of this section, we will use red, gray, and black to denote the shape of the stream, the stream’s data type, and the tensor, respectively.
+STeP allows each $D_i$ to be either a static-regular, a dynamic-regular, or a ragged dimension.
+A dimension is \emph{dynamic-regular} if its shape is a data-dependent constant.
+A dimension is \emph{ragged} if its shape can be various values (e.g. inner-most dimension in example \ref{eq:stream-shape-example}).
+A ragged dimension may be either dynamic or static, depending on whether its set of values is data-dependent.
+We will refer to either dynamic-regular or dynamic-ragged dimensions as \emph{dynamic dimensions}.
+The shape of dynamic-regular and ragged dimensions are expressed as equations and symbols (e.g. $D_0$ in example \ref{eq:stream-shape-example}).

-To build shape semantics while also expressing dynamic behaviors, we allow each $D_i$ to be either a static-regular, a dynamic-regular, or a ragged dimension.
-We express the shape of dynamic-regular and ragged dimensions with equations and symbols, such as $B_i$ and $C_i$ in \Cref{fig:big-example}.
-The ragged dimensions have an absorbing property in the equations.
-If a dimension's shape equation contains the shape of a ragged dimension, that dimension will be treated as a new ragged dimension.
+Ragged dimensions have an absorbing property in the equations.
+If a dimension's shape equation contains a ragged dimension, that dimension will be treated as a new ragged dimension.
+For instance, when the inner-two dimensions are flattened in example (\ref{eq:stream-shape-example}), the resulting stream shape is $[2,D_0']$ instead of $[2,2\times D_0]$ where $D_0'$ is a newly introduced symbol for the new ragged dimension.

+Certain STeP operators have restrictions on stream or data type shapes.
+Regular dimensions are more constrained than ragged dimensions, and static dimensions are more constrained than dynamic dimensions.\footnote{Regularity and data-dependence are orthogonal.} Thus, if the operator accepts a dimension of a certain type, it also accepts more restrictive dimension types.

-\subsection{STeP operators}
+\subsection{STeP Operators}

-In this section, we describe STeP operators and their shape semantics.
-Each operator takes in input streams, operator-specific arguments, and outputs streams.\footnote{A supplementary syntax and shape semantics are provided in the appendix.}
+STeP’s operators fall into five categories: (1) off-chip memory operators that stream tiled tensors between off-chip and on-chip memory; (2) on-chip memory operators that convert between streams and on-chip buffers; (3) dynamic routing and merging operators that implement data-dependent control flow; (4) higher-order operators that apply functions over stream elements; and (5) shape operators that modify stop tokens to change the stream’s logical tensor structure.\footnote{Supplementary syntax and shape semantics are provided in the Appendix.}